hadley31/website/index.md

 <section class="section about" id="about">
   <img class="portrait" src="{{ '/assets/images/headshot.png' | relative_url }}" />
   <p>Hello!
 My name is Nicholas Hadley and I am a Full Stack Software Developer currently residing in Richmond, VA.
 In the past, I have worked for General Dynamics Mission Systems, and currently work for Capital One.
-I enjoy using technologies like Python, Node.js, and C#, Vue.js, Flutter, Unity, and many more.
+I enjoy using technologies like Python, Node.js, C#, Vue.js, Flutter, Unity, and many more.
 Check out some of my projects below.
 Thanks for stopping by!</p>
 </section>

 <!-- Projects -->